 Maximum Repayment Terms

-Under the disciplines of the Arrangement, Maximum Repayment Terms for officially supported export credits are established according to the sector of the project and by the destination country of the project: Category I countries are High Income OECD countries; all other countries are Category II).
+Under the disciplines of the Arrangement, Maximum Repayment Terms for officially supported export credits are established according to the sector of the project.

 Minimum Interest Rates

 The Arrangement stipulates that the Participants shall apply minimum interest rates when providing official financing support for fixed-rate loans: these rates are known as Commercial Interest Reference Rates (CIRRs).
 There are no minimum interest rate requirements for floating rates.
-On 15 July 2023, new CIRR disciplines will come into force, which will replace the existing rules.
-These new disciplines will apply to all sectors, except to the SSU and ASU.
+New CIRR disciplines came into force as of 15 July 2023, they apply to all sectors, except to the SSU and ASU.

 Minimum Premium Rates